An advisor asked,

 ERISA consultants at the Retirement Learning Center (RLC) Resource Desk regularly receive calls from financial advisors on a broad array of technical topics related to IRAs, qualified retirement plans and other types of retirement savings and income plans, including nonqualified plans, stock options, and Social Security and Medicare.
 We bring Case of the Week to you to highlight the most relevant topics affecting your business.

-A recent call with a financial advisor from Arizona is representative of a common inquiry related to setting up qualified retirement plans.
+A recent call with a financial advisor from Texas is representative of a common inquiry related to setting up qualified retirement plans.

 Highlights of the Discussion

-For 2020 and later tax years, a business has more time—until its tax filing deadline, plus extensions for a particular tax year—to set up a plan.
-Notice the plan establishment deadline is tied to the type of business entity (e.g., sole proprietor, partnership, corporation, etc.) and its associated tax filing deadline as illustrated below.
-[Note: Simplified employee pension (SEP) plans have historically followed this schedule; and special set-up rules apply for safe harbor 401(k) plans.]
+Under the SECURE Act, for 2020 and later tax years, a business has until its tax filing deadline, plus extensions for a particular tax year to set up a plan.
+The plan establishment deadline is tied to the type of business entity and its associated tax filing deadline as illustrated below.

 |S-Corporation (or LLC taxed as S-Corp)||March 15||September 15|